Star Trek: Picard season 3: Music

-Stephen Barton composed the season's score, replacing Jeff Russo from the first two seasons, after working with Matalas on the series 12 Monkeys.
-The pair began work on the season's score by April 2022, composing new themes together including the theme for the USS Titan-A. Matalas said the music was strongly influenced by the work of composers Jerry Goldsmith and James Horner for the Star Trek films.
+Stephen Barton, returning to work with Matalas from the series 12 Monkeys, replaced composer Jeff Russo from the first two seasons.
+Barton and Matalas began work on the season's score by April 2022, composing new themes together including the theme for the USS Titan-A. Frederik Wiedmann provided additional music for the season, which Matalas said was necessary due to the scope of the score for the later episodes.

+Matalas said the music for the season was strongly influenced by the work of composers Jerry Goldsmith and James Horner for the Star Trek films.
 He added that themes from four different iterations of Star Trek would be used together in the score, which Barton described as a "6 1/2 hour love letter in music" to Goldsmith, Horner, and the Next Generation composers.

-Frederik Wiedmann provided additional music for the season, which Matalas said was necessary due to the scope of the score for the later episodes.
 At the end of July, Barton and Matalas were recording the score with an 80-person orchestra at the Eastwood Scoring Stage at Warner Bros.
 Studios in California.
 Craig Huxley contributed performances on the blaster beam, an instrument that he invented and previously played on the soundtrack of Star Trek: The Motion Picture (1979).

-In January 2023, Matalas said they were discussing whether to release the soundtrack before the season premiered or wait to avoid it spoiling the ending.
-They were unable to release the soundtrack in different volumes, as was done for other television series, due to union rules.
+In January 2023, Matalas said they were discussing whether to release the soundtrack album before the season premiered or wait to avoid it spoiling the ending.
+He explained that they were being prevented from releasing the soundtrack in different volumes, as was done for other television series, due to union rules.
+The soundtrack was ultimately released digitally by Lakeshore Records on April 20, coinciding with the release of the season's final episode.
+A second volume was eventually released on August 16, 2024, featuring previously unreleased music from the season.
+All music by Stephen Barton and Frederik Wiedmann: